ydove0324/KeyFrameToVideo/README.md

 # finetrainers 🧪

-Finetrainers is a work-in-progress library to support (accessible) training of diffusion models.
-Our first priority is to support LoRA training for all popular video models in [Diffusers](https://github.com/huggingface/diffusers), and eventually other methods like controlnets, control-loras, distillation, etc.
+Finetrainers is a work-in-progress library to support (accessible) training of diffusion models and various commonly used training algorithms.

 <table align="center">
 <tr>